simonchamorro/pyro/README.md

 cd pyro
 python setup.py install
 ```
-or to install in develop mode, which will
+or to install in develop mode (having the `pyro` module automatically updated as you edit the code in this
-create a link (.egg-link file) to this code:
+repository) use:

 ```bash